Energy Conditions and Quantum Information: Energy conditions in general relativity

 \subsection{The Einstein equations}

-Spacetime geometry can be described in terms of the pair of the metric tensor $g_{\mu \nu}$ with Lorentzian signature and a manifold $M$.
+Spacetime geometry can be described in terms of the pair of a metric tensor $g_{\mu \nu}$ with Lorentzian signature and a connected manifold $M$.
 The Einstein equations are a set of second-order differential equations for the metric tensor, expressed as

 where $R_{\mu \nu}$ and $R$ are the Ricci tensor and scalar curvature, respectively, constructed from the Riemann tensor\footnote{ The Riemann tensor is defined as follows: \bena R^{\lambda}{}_{\sigma \mu \nu} = \partial_\mu \Gamma^\lambda_{\sigma \nu} - \partial_\nu \Gamma^\lambda_{\sigma \mu} + \Gamma^\lambda_{\alpha \mu}\Gamma^\alpha_{\sigma \nu} - \Gamma^\lambda_{\alpha \nu}\Gamma^\alpha_{\sigma \mu} \,, \eena where $\Gamma^\lambda_{\mu \nu}= \dfrac{1}{2}g^{\lambda \sigma}(\partial_\mu g_{\sigma \nu} + \partial_\nu g_{\sigma \mu}-\partial_\sigma g_{\mu \nu})$ is the Christoffel symbol and $R_{\mu \nu} :=R^\alpha{}_{\mu \alpha \nu}$ and $R :=g^{\mu \nu}R_{\mu \nu}$.
 For geometric quantities, we follow the convention and notations of Wald's book~\cite{Wald84}. }.
 On the right-hand side are the energy-momentum (or stress-energy) tensor $T_{\mu \nu}$ for cosmic matter fields and $G$ denotes Newton's gravitational constant.
 Due to the Bianchi-identity the divergence of the left-hand side is automatically vanishing, and accordingly, the divergence of the right-hand side is also required to satisfy, \bena \nabla_\nu T^{\mu \nu} = 0 \,, \eena where $\nabla_\mu$ denotes the covariant derivative operator\footnote{ The covariant derivative acts on a scalar field $\phi$ as $\nabla_\mu \phi = \partial \phi/\partial x^\mu =:\partial_\mu \phi$ and on a vector field $A^\mu$ as $\nabla_\nu A^\mu=\partial_\nu A^\mu + \Gamma^\mu_{\nu \lambda} A^\lambda$.
 From these formulas, one can deduce how $\nabla_\mu$ acts on more general tensor fields. }.
 This is the local law of conservation of material energy.